 What to do if your child is ill

 If your child is unavoidably ill please remember to telephone school to report the absence before 9.30am.
 You can telephone the school on 01207 549 359 and leave a message on the absence line.
 It is important that we know your child is absent so we can ensure their safety, as well as supporting you, should you have any problems.
 If you do not report the absence then we have to record it as unauthorised absence with no reason given.
 Should this continue, we may have to report it to the Education Service at Gateshead Council.

 Ongoing issues/medical problems

 If your child has an ongoing issue or medical problem, it may be necessary for us to complete a care plan with you.
-Please see our front office initially to discuss this.
+Please see the Business Manager, Mrs Elliott initially to discuss this.
 Please remember persistent or regular absence can only be authorised if medical evidence is provided by a G.P. or Consultant.
 Failure to provide this evidence may result in the absence being recorded as unauthorised and again a referral to the Education Service.

 If your child has a dentist/doctor/optician appointment, you will need to ensure you bring in the appointment card when your child needs to leave school early or late.
 Where possible, we would appreciate it if you could arrange appointments at the end of the school day or during the holidays.